 For example, the Cloud First initiative – updated and now called Cloud Smart – provides agencies with guidelines on how to leverage the cloud to gain its savings, security, and faster delivery benefits.
 The Federal Risk and Authorization Management Program, referred to as FedRAMP, ensures a standardized, government-wide approach to security assessment, authorization, and continuous monitoring for apps and services that operate in the cloud.

-century workforce component of the March 2018 President’s Management Agenda emphasizes using robotic process automation (RPA) – or what we call a digital workforce – to do more, with less staff, for less money, and let human employees spend their time on work that requires emotional intelligence, reasoning, judgment, and direct constituent interaction.
+And the 21st century workforce component of the March 2018 President’s Management Agenda emphasizes using robotic process automation (RPA) – or what we call a digital workforce – to do more, with less staff, for less money, and let human employees spend their time on work that requires emotional intelligence, reasoning, judgment, and direct constituent interaction.

 Individually, each of these policies can deliver on their intended value.
 Collectively, they can transform how government agencies operate and the experience they provide to their employees and citizens.